syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Upgrade.md

 ## Upgrading to the latest version

-You can download and upgrade the Syncfusion Essential Studio WinUI to the most recent version by clicking the "Latest Version: {version}" link at the top of Syncfusion WinUI Control Panel.
+The most recent version of Syncfusion WinUI can be downloaded and installed by clicking on the "Latest Version: {Version}" link at the top of the Syncfusion WinUI Control Panel.

 ![Control Panel](Upgrade-images/upgrade-control-panel.png)